 People with fetishes have sexual urges associated with non-living objects.
 The person becomes sexually aroused by wearing or touching the object.
 For example, the object of a fetish could be an article of clothing, such as underwear, rubber clothing, women's shoes, women's underwear, or lingerie.
 The fetish may replace sexual activity with a partner or may be integrated into sexual activity with a willing partner.
 When the fetish becomes the sole object of sexual desire, sexual relationships often are avoided.
 A related disorder, called partialism, involves becoming sexually aroused by a body part, such as the feet, breasts, or buttocks.

-With this problem, the focus of the person's sexual urges is on touching or rubbing his or her genitals against the body of a non-consenting, unfamiliar person.
-In most cases of frotteurism, a male rubs his genital area against a female, often in a crowded public location.
+With this problem, the focus of the person's sexual urges is on touching or rubbing their genitals against the body of a non-consenting, unfamiliar person.
+In most cases of frotteurism, males rub their genital area against a female, often in a crowded public location.
 The contact made with the other person is illegal.